 $675 at Alexander McQueen

 Mathias Augustyniak and Michael Amzalag of the cultishly followed French creative agency M/M (Paris) are all about secret messages, the more coded the better.
 An aversion to the obvious is the calling card of the press-shy duo who, over 22 years, have worked with virtually everyone in the fashion arena, most notably Givenchy's Riccardo Tisci and Nicolas Ghesquière, now of Louis Vuitton.
 M/M's new T-shirt collaboration with A.P.C. is no exception.

 M/M also designed 'Jean' and 'Judith' motifs, another reference to Jean Touitou, as well as his wife.
 A bit of wordplay is at work here, naturally.
 As dogs are sometimes called toutous in French, the Jean motif resembles little black dogs while spelling out his name.
-This is in addition to a whole new typeface M/M created for the collaboration — which they do with most of their projects.
+This is in addition to a whole new typeface M/M created for the collaboration — which they do with most of their projects, to get into the right frame of mind.
 So this spring and summer, why not confound everyone around you with slogan tees that look like anything but?

 $110-155 (men's or women's sizing) at A.P.C. stores and online.

 Raf Simons has gone graphic for his 9th collaboration with Fred Perry.
 For spring, Raf Simons X Fred Perry consists of polos, jackets, and light sweaters, each piece exploring color, pattern, and proportion in its own bold way.
 Combine them for amplified effect.

 $160-$550 at Fred Perry stores and online store.